zhangyouxin/godwoken-review/docs/bridge.md

 ```
  </details>

-Note: The private key you pass to `unlock` command needs to be the same as the one that corresponds with the Layer 1 address that was previously used with the `withdraw` and `deposit.
+Note: The private key you pass to `unlock` command needs to be the same as the one that corresponds with the Layer 1 address that was previously used with the `withdraw` and `deposit`.

  ### <code>account-cli unlock</code> Subcommands